heston/ding-dong-ditch/server/README.md

 Set up
 ------
 This is adapted from the official [Firebase docs](https://firebase.google.com/docs/functions/get-started).
-Please refer to those docs for additional information.
+Please refer to those docs tests/mocks/twilio/rest.pyfor additional information.

 1. Install the Firebase CLI as described in the [Firebase CLI Reference](https://firebase.google.com/docs/cli/  ).
 The Firebase CLI requires [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.org/), which you can install by following the instructions on [https://nodejs.org/](https://nodejs.org/).
 Installing Node.js also installs npm.